 Overnight in Aktau.

-After breakfast, we will catch the 11 am train to Aralsk, a 20-hour train ride over the vast Kazakh steppe.
+After breakfast, we will take the morning train to Aralsk, a 20-hour ride across the vast Kazakh steppe—an unforgettable journey for anyone who enjoys long train travel, and the highlight for many on our last expedition

-Trains in Kazakhstan are very comfortable.
-They all have a café wagon selling all sorts of local foods and beverages.
-They’re also a great place to interact with local people.
+Trains in Kazakhstan are well-equipped, with a café wagon selling local food and drinks, and they are also a great place to meet and talk with local people.

 Overnight on the train.

-During the 60s, the Soviets decided to become one of the world’s top exporters of cotton.
-However, cotton is a product that requires huge amounts of water to grow and, since the steppe was practically a desert, they had no other choice but to divert the two major rivers that fed the Aral Sea.
+In the 1960s, the Soviets aimed to become one of the world’s top cotton exporters.
+Cotton, however, requires huge amounts of water, and since the steppe was practically a desert, they diverted the two major rivers that fed the Aral Sea.

 Overnight in Aralsk.

-Baikonur is home to the Baikonur Cosmodrome, which is the Russian equivalent of NASA’s Kennedy Space Center.
-This is none other than the place where both the dog Laika and Yuri Gagarin (the first human in space) were launched.
+Baikonur is home to the Baikonur Cosmodrome, the Russian equivalent of NASA’s Kennedy Space Center.
+This is the very place from where both the dog Laika and Yuri Gagarin, the first human in space, were launched.

-Despite being located in the middle of Kazakhstan, today this is Russian territory.
-They actually rent it for an enormous yearly fee, so Russian rules apply here: they use the Russian ruble and pretty much everyone is Russian.
+Despite being located in the middle of Kazakhstan, today this is Russian territory, rented for an enormous yearly fee.
+Russian rules apply here: they use the ruble, and almost everyone is Russian.

 Also, a Kazakhstan visa is not valid here, so we’ll need to apply for a special permit.